FTC Guidelines for Influencer Marketing

 Shutterstock/Prostock-studio

-What are the FTC requirements for influencers?
+What are the FTC guidelines for influencers?

 Here’s an abridged checklist of what the FTC requires of Influencers: